ayshiff/my-open-source-journey/docs/projects/octobox.md

 ## Project description

-Octobox is a tool that helps you manage your GitHub notifications efficiently.
+Octobox is a tool that helps you manage your **GitHub notifications** efficiently.
+It manages your notifications in the same way as a mailbox could do with your emails.

 For more information about Octobox you can find it <a href="https://octobox.io/documentation"><Highlight color="#25c2a0">here</Highlight></a>.